Thermoplastics be melted, shaped, and cooled multiple times

 Thermoplastic Example: ABS in LEGO Bricks

 Understanding the specific properties and applications of thermosets and thermoplastics can help manufacturers make informed decisions about material selection, ensuring optimal performance and cost-efficiency for their products.
+By understanding these differences, manufacturers can select the appropriate type of plastic based on the application’s specific requirements, such as durability, flexibility, thermal resistance, and recyclability.

 Thermoplastic Injection Molding from DSW